| Description | Level |

 Country Summary: Crime, including petty theft, carjackings, muggings, assaults, and other violent crime, is common in Peru and can occur during daylight hours despite the presence of many witnesses.
 Kidnapping is rare, but does occur.
 The risk of crime increases at night.
 Organized criminal groups have been known to use roadblocks to rob victims in areas outside of the capital city of Lima.
 Demonstrations occur regularly throughout the country.
 Public demonstrations can take place for a variety of political and economic issues.
 Demonstrations can cause the shutdown of local roads, trains, and major highways, often without prior notice or estimated reopening timelines.
 Road closures may significantly reduce access to public transportation and airports and may disrupt travel both within and between cities.
 U.S. travelers participating in Ayahuasca and Kambo ceremonies should be aware that numerous persons, including U.S. citizens, have reported that while under the influence of these substances, they have witnessed or been victims of sexual assault, rape, theft, serious health problems and injuries, and even death.
 Currently, U.S. government personnel cannot travel freely throughout Peru for security reasons.
 Read the country information page for additional information on travel to Peru.
 If you decide to travel to Peru:

 Colombian-Peruvian border area in the Loreto Region – Level 4: Do Not Travel Drug trafficking and other criminal activity, combined with poor infrastructure, limits the capability and effectiveness of Peruvian law enforcement in this area.
 The U.S. government has limited ability to provide emergency services to U.S. citizens as U.S. government personnel are restricted from traveling within 20 kilometers of the border with Colombia in the Loreto region, except on the Amazon River itself, without permission.
 This includes travel on the Putumayo River, which forms most of the Peru-Colombia border.
 U.S. government personnel must receive advance permission for any travel to the Peruvian-Colombian border.
 Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM) includes areas within the Departments of Ayacucho, Cusco, Huancavelica, and Junin – Level 4: Do Not Travel Remnants of the Shining Path terrorist group are active in the VRAEM.
 The group may attack with little or no warning, targeting Peruvian government installations and personnel.
 Drug trafficking and other criminal activity, combined with poor infrastructure, limit the capability and effectiveness of Peruvian law enforcement in this area.
 U.S. government personnel are restricted from traveling in the VRAEM except for certain areas during daylight hours.
 U.S. government personnel must receive advance permission for any travel to the VRAEM.
 The U.S. government has limited ability to provide emergency services to U.S. citizens due to these travel restrictions.
-The Puno Region, including the Peruvian side of Lake Titicaca, and the Apurimac Region– Level 4: Do Not Travel The Puno and Apurimac regions, including areas previously frequented by tourists near Lake Titicaca and the cities of Puno and Apurimac, were epicenters of recent violent civil unrest and have yet to recover.
-Local police and emergency services do not have the same capacity to respond to traveler emergencies in these regions as elsewhere in Peru.
-U.S. Embassy personnel are currently prohibited from traveling to the Puno Region, including Lake Titicaca, and to the Apurimac Region.
-Visit our website for Travel to High-Risk Areas. | ![]() |
+Visit our website for Travel to High-Risk Areas. | |

 146 | PhilippinesReissued with obsolete COVID-19 page links removed.
 Exercise increased caution to the Philippines due to crime, terrorism, civil unrest, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.
 Do Not Travel to: